becodeorg/BeCode/educationalcontractAI.md

 The pedagogical contract concerns the training of AI Operator at BeCode.

-This document explains the rules to be respected by the learner at BeCode, as well as the skills to develop and the objectives to be achieved by the learner in terms of knowledge, soft skills and hard skills.
+This document explains the rules to be respected by the learner at BeCode, as well as the skills to develop and the objectives to be achieved by the learner in terms of knowledge, soft skills, and technical skills.
 It allows the learner and the trainers to have a good mutual understanding of the content and objectives of the training.
 Note that this is an intention and that the actual learning will progress at the learner's pace.

 ## Table of contents